 This is the time of year when movie bloggers have finished chiming in on our Top 10 films of the previous year, and we’re knee deep in Awards season prognostication, or pronouncing our own personal award categories.
 I’ve done that before and I’m sure I’ll do it again next year, but right now something else is weighing on me: in short — Is movie-going dead?
 Is all that was good about sitting in a darkened cinema with a crowd of strangers simply vanishing?

 Here’s what put this all-in stack of chips on my shoulder: I’ve been sneaking into movies for years.
 Not sneaking through the door without paying, but sneaking into a second movie when the first one leaves me hungry.
 I fancied myself so adept at theater hopping that I must have perfected the ninja secrets of invisibility.
 The truth from my years of working in movie theaters is this: on my first day my new coworkers taught me that unless a theater-hopper is being disruptive, minimum wage isn’t enough to risk potentially picking a fight.
-I have carefully heeded that advice ever since; I plan when one movie stops and the next starts, so that I could see the entire show without disrupting the paying audience, and because any proper nerd wants to see the whole movie!
-What I have pondered recently is whether a significant portion of paying audiences have become comfortable with accepting a theatrical experience compromised by fellow patrons who are incapable of or unwilling to differentiate between our cinema and their living room.
+I have carefully heeded that advice ever since.
+I plan when one movie stops and the next starts, so that I could see the entire show without disrupting the paying audience, and because any proper nerd wants to see the whole movie!
+Recently I have pondered whether a significant portion of paying audiences have become complacent with a theatrical experience compromised by fellow patrons who are incapable of (or unwilling to) differentiate between our cinema and their living room.

-Another chip in my stack: Have we as an audience also lost the awareness to find a theater where we are comfortable, and the openness to live in the moment enough to give ourselves over to the movie for 112 or so minutes?
+Another chip in my stack: Have we as an audience also lost the awareness to find a theater where we are comfortable?
 Has it been replaced by people who hate seeing a movie in a theater full of children, and yet choose a Saturday matinee in a shopping mall theater, right between Toys-R-Us and Chuck E. Cheese?
-Have audiences become so enthralled with the 4 inch screen in their pocket that they couldn’t conceive ignoring it for the duration of a movie?
+Have audiences lost the openness to live in the moment long enough to give ourselves over to the movie for 112 minutes?
+Are we so enthralled with the 4 inch screen in our pocket that we couldn’t conceive ignoring it for the duration of a movie?
 Yes, I’m aware of my hypocrisy on this particular day; more on that imminently.

 I recognize that I am pointing out a few bad apples and describing the whole barrel as rotten, as I’m aware that lacking audience civility exists anywhere there are audiences, but that should not excuse these same apples from souring the sauce.
-I’ve seen and heard it in a London stage production of Conor McPherson’s THE WEIR, where multiple patrons asked two oblivious people to stop debating the flavors of the colored wrappers in their crinkly candy bag, and a Broadway production of Arthur Miller’s THE RIDE DOWN MOUNT MORGAN where three elderly women swooned relentlessly over Patrick Stewart’s legs in a hospital gown.
-I’ve heard it in symphony halls, jazz clubs, poetry slams, and gallery performances, and in my estimation it has gotten worse in direct proportion to the rise of cellphones.
+I’ve seen and heard it in a London stage production of Conor McPherson’s THE WEIR, where multiple patrons implored two oblivious people to stop debating which flavor went with which wrapper in their crinkly candy bag, and a Broadway production of Arthur Miller’s THE RIDE DOWN MOUNT MORGAN where three elderly women swooned relentlessly over Patrick Stewart’s legs in a hospital gown.
+I’ve heard it in symphony halls, jazz clubs, poetry slams, and gallery performances.
+In my estimation it has gotten worse in direct proportion to the rise of cellphones.

 The next film I went to was Steve McQueen‘s 12 YEARS A SLAVE, adapted from Solomon Northup’s memoir by John Ridley.
 It stars Chiwetel Ejiofor as New York composer and musician Solomon Northup, who was abducted twenty years before the Civil War, and whose memoir of Louisiana slavery helped fuel the northern abolitionist movement.
 As I Tweeted during the movie, I’ve been a big fan of Chiwetel Ejiofor, ever since his flawless lead performance anchored the equally flawless DIRTY PRETTY THINGS.
-Since 12 YEARS A SLAVE struck me as the most serious movie in my lineup, making me extra sensitive to anyone not giving it due focus, it became the most distracting experience of the day.
+I was extra sensitive to anyone not giving 12 YEARS A SLAVE due focus, this being the most serious movie in my lineup; it became the most distracting experience of the day.

 It’s almost difficult to decide where to begin — but let’s go with the red herring.
 As the trailers were on, a group of roughly a dozen teenaged students came in together, with a woman who I’d guess was their teacher.
-My immediate reaction was that these kids would talk through most of the movie, but I was only semi-right; their unexpected nemesis spoke more than all of them combined.
+My immediate reaction was that these kids would talk through most of the movie, but I was only semi-right; their singular nemesis spoke more than all of them combined.
 And here’s where this becomes really unexpected.
 Remember our elderly “fuckin’ sick” gent who walked out of BAD GRANDPA?
-He must have been rivaling me for hopping, because he showed up about 15 minutes after 12 YEARS began, which is an egregious violation of my personal code of hopper etiquette.
-But an even more egregious violation was his frequent passive aggressive mumbling and “Shoosh”-ing of these kids more loudly than any noise they made.
+He must have been rivaling me for hopping because he showed up about 15 minutes after 12 YEARS began.
+Lateness, by the way, is an egregious violation of my personal code of hopper etiquette!
+An equally egregious violation was his frequent mumbling and “Shoosh”-ing of these kids more loudly than any noise they made.
 He may have well used a shotgun to silence a housefly.
 I was aware of their conversation, but in fairness they were whispering, and what I could hear from them were reasonable questions that related to the movie.
 Sure I’d prefer those questions wait until after the movie, but at least they were engaged.
 Bad Grandpa was paying more attention to the students than to the movie; after about 45 minutes of Solomon’s ordeal, the old fella gave up shooshing and walked out.
 I’d be willing to bet this guy saw 20 to 45 minutes of every movie in this theater!

 But I had not yet learned my lesson, because I went directly to the back row for J.C.
 Chandor‘s ALL IS LOST.
 I am a lifelong fan of Robert Redford.
-The first movie I ever saw more than once was THE STING; it was via Redford that I first learned that when you see a film the second time, it’s still the same story.
+The first movie I ever saw more than once was THE STING; Redford taught me that, when you see a film the second time, it’s still the same story!
 Johnny Hooker in THE STING did not remember from my previous viewing that Lieutenant Snyder was waiting around that corner for him.
 Through Robert Redford I learned to dive deep into repeat viewings of movies and search for elements that I may have overlooked on first viewing.
-While watching ALL IS LOST, a story of a lone yachtsman adrift in a storm, I was not as emotionally moved as I hoped.
-At some point in during the movie it began to reveal itself as more of an existential metaphor than a character driven story, and then I began to thoroughly dig it.
+During the first half of ALL IS LOST, a story of a lone yachtsman adrift in a storm, I was not as emotionally moved as I hoped.
+Around the mid-point though, it revealed itself as more of an existential metaphor than a character driven story, and then I began to thoroughly dig it.

 Still another chip: Has the communal experience of sharing a movie with a room full of like-minded (and even not-so-like-minded) strangers, and letting that movie resonate deeply enough that you ponder it for the rest of the weekend, and devise some original thought of your own to drop on your coworkers come Monday morning — is that all gone?
-At some point in ALL IS LOST I fell in love with going to the movies again.
+Toward the end of ALL IS LOST I fell in love with going to the movies again.
 If I allowed this day to do its worst, I could walk away bitter with the theatrical experience, and finally join Netflix.
-Listening to this audience vociferously scratch their head and wonder when some tired voice-over or overwrought flashback device would provide us the context to weep for Redford … actually became amusing.
+Instead it actually became amusing to listen to this audience vociferously scratch their head and wonder when some tired voice-over or overwrought flashback device would provide us the context to weep for Redford.
 Some movies rely on how much of your own mind and soul you bring to the experience; some audiences deserve to be bewildered if they arrive ill-prepared.
 A few at a time they walked out, and toward the end all I heard was the rusty creaking of another person’s seat, which married very well with the sound design of Redford’s slowly disintegrating vessel.
-Yes there were distractions in ALL IS LOST, though not as loud as in the earlier films; eventually my communal experience here whittled down to just me and the person with the creaking chair and a couple who took turns falling asleep and snoring.
+Yes there were distractions in ALL IS LOST, though not as loud as in the earlier films; eventually my communal experience here whittled down to just me and the person with the creaking chair and a couple who took turns falling asleep and loudly snoring.
+The snoring couple, by the way, had also been in my earlier screening of THE DALLAS BUYER’S CLUB.
 I might have become so saturated with distraction that they barely registered.

 My first real experience with audience participation on the level of stand-up comedy was when my Dad took my brother & me to see CONAN THE BARBARIAN at the long-gone Rivoli Theater in Times Square.
 I’m not opposed to all audience interruption; if you’ve got something hilarious to contribute, then please by all means let it rip, and loudly enough to share with the entire class.
-But no one today had anything hilarious or interesting to say, nothing on the level of the two weed-infused gents behind me in 1982.
+But no one in any of today’s agenda had anything hilarious or interesting to say, nothing on the level of the two weed-infused gents behind me in 1982.